Visiting Italy’s most famous landmark with little children is no Pisa cake! Read my Pisa travel tips to make your vacation fun for the entire family.

 Before I tell you about my family’s trip to Pisa, let me give you a backstory.
 We are an expat family from the Philippines.
 When my second son Lucas was five months old, we moved to Italy.
 Before leaving our country, we took this photo in one of Manila’s malls.
 This gave us the motivation to go to the actual Leaning Tower when we get to Italy!

 You can travel to Pisa by car, air or train.
-Since we were coming from Siena, taking the train is the most convenient mode of transportation.
+From Siena, we took the fast train to Pisa.

 - Comfortable seats